-Project Description: The scope of work requires the successful bidder to design-build a charging station with a minimum of eight (8) and a maximum of twelve (12) individual charging stations.
+Project Description: The scope of work requires the successful bidder to design-build 8 individual charging stations.
 The charging station requirements are to be compatible with the Electric Low Floor 40 ft Transit Bus technical specifications (Section II).
 The standalone charging stations must be minimum 120 kW or larger and capable of charging a bus from 0% to 100% full charge within 4-6 hours.
-The buses shall be compliant with North American automotive standard for plug-in charging, SAE J1772 CCS Type 1 standard charging protocol.
+The chargers shall be compliant with North American automotive standard for plug-in charging, SAE J1772 CCS Type 1 standard charging protocol.
+The design and installation provided under this IFB is intended to generally match the existing layout and construction of the existing 4 chargers and islands already installed at RDU.
 The successful bidder/contractor shall lead all efforts in coordination with the charging infrastructure OEM, Duke Energy, Engineering Consultant, and RDUAA staff for charging station power requirement, accurate sizing of the transformer capacity, switchgear, all associated components, and location based on the documents contained within the solicitation.
-Calculations will be based on the Bus OEM provider requirements and possibly the Authority.
-The Engineering Consultant will be hired by the successful bidder/contractor.
-This may be done by a separate Task Order to an Engineering Consultant and/or require the Prime Contractor to provide a turnkey Design Build procurement.
-Once those requirements are known and agreed upon, the successful bidder/contractor can then proceed with the next step on this project.
+The Engineering Consultant providing design services and the contractor performing the installation shall be hired by the successful bidder as part of the bid price.
+Calculations will be based on the Bus OEM provider requirements.
 The project site is located at the RDU Maintenance Facility.
 See attached picture for the proposed site location.

-This shall be a turnkey (design and construction) project entailing the preparation of Design Documents (Plans and specifications) and Construction Services prepared by NC licensed professionals.
+This shall be a turnkey (design and construction) project entailing the preparation of Design Documents (Plans and specifications) and Construction Services performed by NC licensed professionals.
 Bidders are required to provide information as to their experience in the design and construction management of similar charging stations provided for in similar solicitations and procurements.